Preparing & Arriving For Your Tattoo

 If you are being tattooed in a sensitive area or just prefer a little more privacy, privacy screens are available at your request.
 Please feel free to ask your artist if this is something you need – they will offer it if they feel discretion may be needed.

-If you find that you’re experiencing excessive discomfort, a feeling of unwellness, or you just need to stretch your legs, your artist will happily take as many breaks and pauses as you need.
+If you find that you’re experiencing excessive discomfort, feeling unwell, or you just need to stretch your legs, your artist will happily take as many breaks and pauses as you need.
 Please feel free to flag down our studio assistant who can offer a sugar-hit or some water should you need some fuel to keep going.
 If you’re scheduled to join us for a full day, our assistant can also get your lunch so you can remain in comfort at the studio.
+The tattooing process can take some time, so please feel free to ask for as many adjustments or breaks as you need to make the process easier for you.

 After the tattoo…